* How do I get information about admission?

-The student must apply for deferral of the first or second semester before the semester starts to ensure that his academic record is marked as “Deferred”.
-This semester shall not be counted as part of the legal period of the number of semesters required for obtaining the degree.
-If the semester begins and the student has not applied for deferral, his registration at the University shall be considered canceled.
+The student must apply for deferral of the first or second semester before the start of the semester in order to have “Deferred” entered in his/her academic record.
+The deferred semester(s) are not calculated within the legal period for the maximum number of semesters to obtain the academic degree.
+If the semester begins and the student has not applied for deferral, his/her registration at the university is considered canceled, i.e. discontinued.

-What happens if the student absents himself from lectures?
+What happens if a student misses lectures?

 What is considered an acceptable excuse?

 An acceptable excuse must be certified by the university’s accredited medical center, and the dean of the School to which the student belongs may approve or reject the report submitted.
 The student must submit the required medical report to the dean within a two-week period from the date of the student’s absence.
 The dean shall inform the instructors of the courses for which the student is registered of his decision.

 What is the semester average?
 How is it calculated?

 It is the average of the student’s marks gained in the courses he/she studied for a specific semester, and it is calculated as follows:

 (Total number of credit hours x course marks) ÷ total number of hours registered for the semester.

 What is the cumulative average?
 How is it calculated?